BIOGRAPHY

 Short Version:

 Lisze Bechtold is an animator, as well as an author and illustrator of picture books and early readers.
 Sally and the Purple Socks was a Children's Choice Book, and included in Dolly Parton's Imagination Library Literacy Program.
-The award-winning Buster the Very Shy Dog early reader series (Oppenheimer Gold Awards and Maryland Blue Crab Honor) has been in print for 20 years.
+The award-winning Buster the Very Shy Dog early reader series (Oppenheimer Gold Awards and Maryland Blue Crab Honor) has been in print for over 20 years.
 She also illustrated Toots the Cat, A Collection Of Cat Poems, written by the well-known poet, Karla Kuskin.
 Lisze's works-in-progress now include middle grade novels.
-Her animated film, "Moon Breath Beat", was recently added to the National Film Registry.
+Her animated film, "Moon Breath Beat", was added to the National Film Registry in 2014.
 She currently volunteers as the SCBWI Los Angeles region Illustrator Coordinator.
-An experienced Authors in the Schools presenter, Lisze lives in California with her husband, sons, and a very talkative cat.
+An experienced Authors in the Schools presenter, Lisze lives in California with her family, which includes two orange tabby brothers.

 Age 5 - If the teacher thinks modeling a horse in clay is too hard, I'll make a giraffe instead.